apache/incubator-milagro-mfa-sdk-core/README.md

 This method clears the `MPinSDK` instance and releases any allocated data by it.
 After calling this method, one should use `Init()` again in order to re-use the `MPinSDK` instance.

+##### `void SetClientId(const String& clientId);`
+This method will set a specific _Client ID_ which the SDK should use when sending requests to the backend.
+As an example, the MIRACL MFA Platform issues _Client IDs_ for registered applications, which use the platform for authenticating users.
+When the SDK is used to authenticate users specifically for this registered application, the _Client ID_ should be set by the app using this method.

 ##### `Status TestBackend(const String& server, const String& rpsPrefix = "rps") const;`
 This method will test whether `server` is a valid back-end URL by trying to retrieve Client Settings from it.
 Optionally, a custom RPS prefix might be specified if it was customized at the back-end and is different than the default `"rps"`.